-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION Committee on Appropriations. pay the costs of operating the tire recycling program.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION Senate Committee on Environmental Quality. operating the tire recycling program.
 The act provides that the tire recycling program may include the awarding of grants, loans, subsidies, and rebates and the payment of incentives for various purposes related to reducing landfill disposal of used whole tires and tire recycling.
 Existing law establishes the Rubberized Pavement Market Development Act and requires CalRecycle, in accordance with the tire recycling program, to award grants for certain public agency projects that utilize rubberized asphalt concrete.
+Existing law makes the Rubberized Pavement Market Development Act and requires can agency projects that utilize rubberized asphalt concrete.
 Existing law makes the Rubberized Pavement Market Development Act inoperative on June 30, 2019.
 Proposed Law: This bill would extend the operation of the Rubberized Pavement Market Development Act to June 30, 2024.
 SB 33 Skinner Introduced December 03, 2018.
 Existing Law: The California Integrated Waste Management Act of 1989, administered by the CalRecycle, generally regulates the disposal, management, and recycling of solid waste.
-Senate Committee on Rules.
+In Senate Pending Referral.
 Proposed Law: This bill would state the intent of the Legislature to enact legislation that would address the collapse of foreign recycling markets by reducing solid waste generation, encouraging transition to compostable or recyclable materials, and fostering domestic recycling markets.
-SB 43 Allen Introduced December 03, 2018.
-Senate Committees on Governance and Finance.
+SB 43 Allen Amended July 1, 2019.
+Assembly Committee on Revenue and Taxation.
 Existing Law: The California Global Warming Solutions Act of 2006 designates the State Air Resources Board (ARB) as the state agency charged with monitoring and regulating sources of emissions of greenhouse gases (GHG).
-ARB is required to approve a statewide GHG emissions limit equivalent to the statewide GHG emissions level in 1990 to be achieved by 2020 and to ensure that statewide GHG emissions are reduced to at least 40% below the 1990 level by 2030.
-The Act requires ARB to prepare and approve a scoping plan for achieving the maximum technologically feasible and cost-effective reductions in GHG emissions and to update the scoping plan at least once every 5 years.
+The state ARB is required to approve a statewide GHG emissions limit equivalent to the statewide GHG emissions level in 1990 to be achieved by 2020 and to ensure that statewide GHG emissions are reduced to at least 40% below the 1990 level by 2030.
 The Sales and Use Tax Law imposes a tax on retailers measured by the gross receipts from the sale of tangible personal property sold at retail in this state, or on the storage, use, or other consumption in this state of tangible personal property purchased from a retailer for storage, use, or other consumption in this state.
-Proposed Law: This bill would require ARB, in consultation with the California Department of Tax and Fee Administration, to submit a report to the Legislature on the results of a study, to propose and to determine the feasibility and practicality of a system to replace the tax imposed pursuant to the Sales and Use Tax Law with a Carbon Tax on retail products sold or
+Proposed Law: This bill would require the state ARB, no later than January 1, 2022, to submit a report to the Legislature on the findings from a study to determine the feasibility and practicality of assessing the carbon intensity of all retail products subject to the tax imposed pursuant to the Sales and Use Tax Law, so that the total carbon equivalent emissions associated with such retail products can be quantified.